Hardware · Embedded · Signal Processing · Applied ML

 Pittsburgh, PA

-I'm a PhD candidate in Bioengineering at the University of Pittsburgh (Biosignals track), advised by Prof. Ramakrishna Mukkamala in the Cardiovascular Health Tech Lab.
-My work spans custom hardware, signal processing, and machine learning — non-invasive sensors across the whole hemodynamic stack, validated against invasive references in multi-site surgical studies.
+I'm a PhD candidate in Bioengineering at the University of Pittsburgh (Biosignals track), advised by Prof. Ramakrishna Mukkamala.
+Cardiovascular monitoring is my proving ground: custom hardware and algorithms validated against invasive references in multi-site surgical studies.

 I came to Pitt after a Master's in Integrated Circuits from University of Tehran and a Bachelor's in Digital Electronics from Amirkabir University of Technology.
 Between degrees I spent three years at Tosan Co. leading 14-layer mixed-signal PCB design and microprocessor signal-processing chains — I came to research with a production mindset.